You’re not alone if you’re experiencing work-related stress.

 Start Your Day Off Right

-Starting your day off right can do wonders for flipping the script on your work stress.
+Starting your day off right can do wonders for flipping the switch on your work stress.
 There are many awesome ways to create a relaxing, mindful morning routine that will help keep work stress in check.

 Get Plenty of Sleep